← All posts

 Without that structure, legal AI starts to behave like consumer software with a professional disclaimer attached.

-That is not enough.
+A disclaimer is not enough.

-A serious buyer should examine:
+A buyer should ask:

 • where draft becomes final